sarveshsrv/IOSDMaitApp/README.md

-- A repository based on flutter framework made for the flutter developers to contribute in this project asa part of Hactoberfest 2020.
+- A repository based on flutter framework made for the flutter developers to contribute in this project as a part of Hactoberfest 2020.
 - In this repository each contributor will be adding their peice of information(info section) and get hands on experience with creating PRs and learn about brnaching, merging, etc.